Essjay controversy: The New Yorker interview

 On July 26, 2006, Wikipedia critic Daniel Brandt started a thread on the unaffiliated discussion site Wikipedia Review titled "Who is Essjay?" (later retitled "Who is Essjay?, Probably he's Ryan Jordan" after Jordan's self-disclosure).
 Essjay had stated on his Wikipedia user page that he taught graduate theology at a private university, and had doctorates in theology and canon law.

-Five days later, The New Yorker published an article about Wikipedia in The New Yorker ("Know It All"; July 31, 2006) where Stacy Schiff interviewed Essjay as a source after he was recommended to her by a member of the Wikimedia Foundation.
+Five days later, Stacy Schiff interviewed Essjay in The New Yorker as a source after he was recommended to her by a member of the Wikimedia Foundation.
 According to The New Yorker, Essjay "was willing to describe his work as a Wikipedia administrator but would not identify himself other than by confirming the biographical details that appeared on his user page."
 During the interview, Jordan told The New Yorker that he held doctoral degrees in theology and canon law and worked as a tenured professor at a private university as he had previously stated on his Wikipedia user page.

 Jordan, as Essjay, claimed he sent an email to a college professor using his invented persona's credentials, vouching for Wikipedia's accuracy.
 In the message he wrote in part, "I am an administrator of the online encyclopedia project Wikipedia.
 I am also a tenured professor of theology; feel free to have a look at my Wikipedia user page (linked below) to gain an idea of my background and credentials."